tekknolagi/tekknolagi.github.com/_posts/2023-07-01-typed-python.md

                self.second < rhs.second)
 ```

+It even looks like the `@value` decorator gives you value semantics.

 Per the Mojo [docs](https://docs.modular.com/mojo/programming-manual.html#struct-types),

 > Mojo structs are static: they are bound at compile-time (you cannot add